 Alkaline phosphatase (ALP) is an enzyme in blood that helps break down proteins.
-An ALP test measures how much of this enzyme is circulating in the blood stream.
+An ALP test measures how much ALP is circulating in the blood stream.
+Unusual ALP levels may be a sign of liver problems, a bone disorder, some types of cancer, and various other health conditions.

 Slightly abnormal ALP levels can occur naturally and without any underlying illness.
 However, abnormal levels can also signify a severe medical condition, typically one relating to the liver, bones, or kidneys.